Elevation: 6,033 ft

 This peak is not in the book.
 Published November 2019

 Peak 6033 towers above US-93 and the Salmon River between Warm Springs Road and Poison Creek Road.
 The only public access is from the north (Warm Springs Road).
 Peak 6033 is merely a ridge bump (albeit a ranked one) on the long west ridge of Poison Peak.
 It is a short, fun, off-trail ridge climb from the Warm Springs Trail.
 The north face of Peak 6033 is split by a large gully.
 Consequently, the peak has TWO north ridges: EAST and WEST.
 The views from the North Ridge WEST are simply stunning.
 USGS Goldbug Ridge

 North Ridge WEST, Class 2

-From the summit, traverse NE to the [lower] Northeast Summit.
+From the summit, traverse northeast to the [lower] northeast summit.
 This lower point requires a 35 foot scramble up from an intervening saddle.
 The false summit is a gentle hump of broken scree and scrub, not a tangled mess like the true summit.
-From the Northeast Summit, descend easy scrub and gravel scree N then NW until the ridge forks.
-At this point, go R/E-ish briefly to stay on the North Ridge EAST and avoid ending up in the center of the gully that splits the North Face.
+From the northeast summit, descend easy scrub and gravel scree north then northwest until the ridge forks.
+At this point, go right/east-ish briefly to stay on the north ridge EAST and avoid ending up in the center of the gully that splits the north face.

 There are a few minor rocky outcrops to navigate along the ridge from here, but nothing serious.
 The final, steep descent to Warm Springs Trail has some game trails and is somewhat loose.
 The grass here is short but the scree/gravel is slippery.
-As you near the base of the ridge, angle L/W to intercept the popular trail just below, and E of, where you left it earlier in the day.
-Follow the trail W for just over 0.3 miles back to the trailhead.
+As you near the base of the ridge, angle left/west to intercept the popular trail just below, and east of, where you left it earlier in the day.
+Follow the trail west for just over 0.3 miles back to the trailhead.